What is Speak Up?

 Data results will be available to participating schools and districts, online, free-of-charge, beginning in February of next year.
 Speak Up national findings will be released in the beginning of next Spring through a variety of venues, including: Congressional Briefings in Washington, DC, national and regional conferences, and our website.

 How do I access my school's Speak Up data?

 To ensure confidentiality, the Speak Up results are password protected.
 To view your data, please email your school and/or district’s specified contact.
 If you need help locating your contact, please email the Speak Up Team at Speakup@tomorrow.org with your school and district name and we will notify the Speak Up contact of record to assist you with your request.

 Where can I find past Speak Up reports?

 All previous Speak Up reports are available for download on our Reports page.
 For further inquiries regarding the Speak Up reports, contact the Speak Up Team via email or via phone at 949 609-4660 ext 17.

-I didn’t finish the survey, can I retrieve it?
+I didn’t finish my session, can I retrieve it?

-The Speak Up surveys are designed to be completed in one 20+ minute online session.
-We have designed the survey to automatically save your answers, each time that you click the BLUE arrow next button on the bottom of each page.
-Unfortunately, once you exit the survey you will not be able to log back in to your original survey session.
+Speak Up is designed to be completed in one 20+ minute online session.
+We have designed Speak Up to automatically save your answers, each time that you click the next button on the bottom of each page.
+Unfortunately, once you exit you will not be able to log back in to your original session.

-If you would like to complete the survey, you can: 1).
-Start a new survey and click on the next button until you reach the question that you want to start answering or 2).
-Request that we delete the survey so that you can resubmit it.
-If you would like your survey deleted, send us an email with the survey number (which can be found on the top left hand side of the screen in red, the name of your school and state).
+If you would like to complete your submission, you can: 1).
+Re-enter Speak Up and click on the next button until you reach the question that you want to start answering or 2).
+Request that we delete your submission so that you can resubmit it.
+If you would like your submission deleted, send us an email with the taken id number (which can be found on the top left hand side of the screen in red, the name of the school, district and state).